djinna/docpad.gwenbell.com/src/documents/posts/bitcoin.html.md

 layout: post
 ---

-Bitcoin clicked for me in Japan.
+Bitcoin clicked for me, summer 2012 in Japan.

-A Japanese hippie came into the tent, and he talked to the other Japanese hippie who was polishing a wooden ball with a spoon.
+A Japanese hippie came into the tent I was in.
+He talked to the other Japanese hippie who was polishing a wooden ball with a spoon.

-I've never really seen Japanese people sit around, smelling like patchouli, drinking rum chai.
+Until that moment in Kyoto, I'd never really seen Japanese people sit around, smelling like patchouli, drinking rum chai.
 But here we were, and what if, I thought.
 What if instead of thinking about the conversion rate from the dollar to the yen, what if I could just pay these hippies in a universal denomination: bitcoin.

 This is what I wrote into my notebook that day: